mheiniger/PalaceProxy/README.md

 PalaceProxy
 ===========

-First experiments to write a proxy for ThePalace in NodeJs
+First experiments to write a proxy for ThePalace in NodeJs.
+Purpose:
+Having a proxy which deals with the (ugly) palace protocol on the server side, we can start building a fully html5 based chat client which connects with Websockets and uses much less ugly json data to communicate.

 Getting started
 ---------------